ZoeLiao/python-Django-demo/README.md

     - `EMAIL_PORT = 587`
     - `EMAIL_HOST_USER = '<your_email>@gmail.com'`
     - `EMAIL_HOST_PASSWORD = '<your_password>'`
-- start Celery by the following command
+- Start Celery by the following command of [Celery - start](https://github.com/ZoeLiao/python-Django-demo#Celery)

 ## Sign in with third-party accounts:
 - If there is not settings/local.py, create it by `vim demo/settings/local.py` (settings/local.py is an ignored file)